rahma321/heavy-weather-sailing/content/post/digital-colenso/index.md

 ---
 title: I joy the age to come will think with me
-subtitle: The Colenso Project
+subtitle: I worked on the **Colenso Project** as Summer Scholar with Dr Sydney Shep (Victoria University of Wellington) in 2012-2013.
+I retuned again in 2014-2015, when I had the honour of photographing original letters to William Colenso that were collected by Christopher Parr.

 # Summary for listings and search engines
-summary: This is a project I worked on as Summer Scholar with Dr Sydney Shep (Victoria University of Wellington) in 2012-2013, and again in 2014-2015 when I had the honour of photographing original letters to William Colenso that were collected by Christopher Parr.
+summary: I worked on the **Colenso Project** as Summer Scholar with Dr Sydney Shep (Victoria University of Wellington) in 2012-2013.
+I retuned again in 2014-2015, when I had the honour of photographing original letters to William Colenso that were collected by Christopher Parr.

 # Link this post with a project
 projects: []